 As is always the case, the FLAVA/FLTWS workshops can be used for receiving points toward K-12 teacher certification renewal at the discretion of the local school division with the presentation of the certificates, which participants receive after each workshop.
 For those at the post-secondary level in their teaching, participation in these workshops indicates a desire for self-improvement.
 Recognition of such by college and university administrators is congruent with necessary supplementary faculty activity and can be used in the reporting process.

 All workshops originate at Washington and Lee University (W&L) in Lexington, Virginia.
 Currently, they are being broadcast via Zoom.
 However, under normal circumstances, they are broadcast live via the Internet to numerous host schools and divisions across the state.
 These locations are known as FLAVA/FLTWS workshop host sites.
 Each host site has a volunteer instructor who is a logistical coordinator and is an extension to the workshop leader at the broadcast location.
-If you are interested to serve as a host site/host site coordinator, please contact email@example.com.
+If you are interested to serve as a host site/host site coordinator in the future, please contact email@example.com.